 Five metrics tell you whether your referral program is working:

-- Participation rate: What percentage of eligible customers have made at least one referral?
+- Participation rate: What percentage of eligible clients and advisors have made at least one referral?
 Healthy programs see 5-15% participation.

-- Conversion rate: What percentage of referred prospects become paying customers?
-Expect 10-25% for well-targeted B2B programs — significantly higher than cold channels.
+- Conversion rate: What percentage of referred prospects become paying clients?
+Expect 10-25% for well-targeted programs — significantly higher than cold channels.

-- K-factor (viral coefficient): On average, how many new customers does each referrer generate?
-This is your core viral metric.
+- K-factor (referral coefficient): On average, how many new clients does each referrer generate?
+This is your core compounding metric.

-- CAC comparison: How does the cost of acquiring a referred customer (reward + program overhead) compare to your paid channel CAC?
+- CAC comparison: How does the cost of acquiring a referred client (reward + program overhead) compare to your paid channel cost to acquire?
 Referral CAC should be 30-60% lower.

-- LTV of referred customers: Do referred customers retain and expand better than other cohorts?
+- LTV of referred clients: Do referred clients retain and expand their recurring contracts better than other cohorts?
 If yes, your effective ROI is even higher than the CAC savings suggest.

 Multi-channel partnership platforms like Elinkages handle referral tracking, attribution, and reward fulfillment alongside affiliate, creator, and co-marketing programs — so you get unified data without stitching tools together.